OperationSpark/shoutout/README.md

 Make it your own by choosing your own background colors, font colors, spacing, and borders.
 Remember that color scheme is important!
 Check out [Adobe Color](https://color.adobe.com/explore/newest/?time=all) to explore some nice color schemes.

+## Editing and saving in Ionic
+When you save a file there's no need to refresh the page.
+The changes you make are updated in real time as soon as you save.

 ## The menu
 The menu.html file inside of the templates/ directory is responsible for the sidemenu on the left.
 The first menu item, which is for logging in and out, has been included for you to see as an example.
 It is missing the icon.
 Visit the [ionicons website](http://ionicons.com/) and choose the icon that you think should be used for the log in and out menu item.
 You insert icons by using the `<i>` html tag with classes that reference a specific icon.